tandasat/tandasat.github.io/Hypervisor_Development_on_Intel_and_UEFI_Platform.md

 Overview
 ---------

-This course provides students the skills and knowledge to develop their pass-though hypervisors as UEFI modules using Intel VT-x.
-This is a hands-on heavy class and will spend more than 60% of the time with excesses.
+This course provides students the skills and knowledge to develop their thin hypervisors as UEFI modules using Intel VT-x.
+This is a hands-on heavy class and will spend about half of the time with excesses.

 Audiences
 ----------

-This class is geared towards software developers and others with an interest in expanding knowledge of Intel VT-x, the x86_64 system architecture, and/or UEFI.
+This class is geared towards software developers, security researchers and others with an interest in expanding knowledge of Intel VT-x, the x86_64 system architecture, and/or UEFI.

 Levels